ChaosDynamix/Arcadia/docs/06_boot/BOO1_Ext4.md

 permalink: /boot/ext4/
 ---

-# Boot configuration for EXT4
+# Boot setup for EXT4
 {: .no_toc}

 ## Table of contents